Swedish multinational clothing-retail company H&M has the following description for the position of ‘Sales Advisor’ in the firm.

 Intelligent Personal Assistants like Alexa and Google Home are climbing up the charts and up into peoples homes, destroying advertising as we know it.
 Amazon is the unquestioned leader in the world of conversational marketing, selling over 15 million units of the Alexa powered ‘Echo’, good for 75% of the U.S. market share.

-The guns of development however, are trained on Chatbots.
+The guns of development, however, are trained on Chatbots.
 2017 was the year of Chatbots, as we saw thousands of companies adopt this technological advancement.
-American research and advisory firm Gartner estimates that by 2020, over 85% of all customer interactions will take place without a human hand.
+American research Gartner estimates that by 2020, over 85% of all customer interactions will take place without a human hand.

 Unlike traditional digital analytics, conversations are not simply a tabulation of people who accessed your bot, or a drab breakdown of the data.